-One of the best parts of beginning any ice season, is putting new baits to the test.
-You fish them, put them up against other lures in their class, and find what place, if any, they hold onto in your tacklebox.
-Old favorites are replaced, or at least pushed to the back of the pile, and new technologies find their way into everyday applications.
-There’s lots of ways to fool a fish, but most new baits focus on ways to entice via sight, sound, or both.
+One of the best parts of beginning any ice season is putting new baits to the test.
+You fish them, put them up against other lures in their class, and find what place if any, they hold onto in your tackle box.
+Old favorites are replaced or at least pushed to the back of the pile, and new technologies find their way into everyday applications.
+There are lots of ways to fool a fish, but most new baits focus on ways to entice via sight, sound, or both.

-The new ice products from Northland cover both of those bases, offering anglers an upper-hand in getting fish to both find, and eat.
+The new ice products from Northland cover both of those bases, offering anglers an upper hand in getting fish to both find, and eat.
 Especially in pressured systems, new lure types can make a difference in offering especially predators, something they simply haven’t seen before.
-Building new technology into time-tested lure designs, then coating with proven colors, has been a productive strategy as evidenced by these new offerings.
+Building new technology into time-tested lure designs, then coating them with proven colors has been a productive strategy as evidenced by these new offerings.

 Glo-Shot Fire-Belly Soon

 That’s where the glo-sticks come in.
-The Glo-Shot Fire-Belly Spoons are pretty simple in design, have good colors, and great hooks as a prerequisite, but really shine (pun intended) when that glo-stick is deployed.
-Pull it out of the package, bend to “break,” and shake to distribute, then insert into the center of the lure.
-I’ve gotten a strong, bright luminescence from a Northland glow stick up to 12 hours, and certainly all-day.
+The Glo-Shot Fire-Belly Spoons are pretty simple in design, have good colors, and have great hooks as a prerequisite, but really shine (pun intended) when that glo-stick is deployed.
+Pull it out of the package, bend it to “break,” and shake it to distribute, then insert it into the center of the lure.
+I’ve got a strong, bright luminescence from a Northland glow stick for up to 12 hours, and certainly all day.

 For me, it’s been great in any of the tannic, bog-stained environments of the north, down to some of the turbid backwaters and productive lakes I fish in the south.
-Especially when fish are on the move in early morning or late-evening periods, I feel like I draw more fish to my setup with them than any standard jigging spoon.
+Especially when fish are on the move in the early morning or late evening periods, I feel like I draw more fish to my setup with them than any standard jigging spoon.
 That little light does most of the work, so you don’t need to over-jig it either.
-Simple shakes and a slow-raise before the hit has been most productive for me.
-Both walleyes and crappies love the thing, and with a few different sizes and plenty of colors in both lures and sticks, you can really fine-tune to the situation at hand.
+Simple shakes and a slow raise before the hit has been most productive for me.
+Both walleyes and crappies love the thing, and with a few different sizes and plenty of colors in both lures and sticks, you can really fine-tune the situation at hand.

 Red is a classic glow color, but I’ve been experimenting with chartreuse a great deal and really like how bright it is.
 On top of that, I’ve been pairing contrasting colors quite a bit, as I’m convinced from a color strategy standpoint that contrasting colors stand out in underwater environments.
 I know those colors stick out to me on an underwater camera, and I think fish can spot it much more easily from afar that way too, as it doesn’t blend into the blurry underwater background as easily then.